felangel/bloc/docs/fluttertodostutorial.md

 The events we will need to handle in our `TodosBloc` are:

-- `TodosLoaded` - tells the bloc that it needs to load the todos from the `TodosRepository`.
+- `TodosLoadSuccess` - tells the bloc that it needs to load the todos from the `TodosRepository`.
 - `TodoAdded` - tells the bloc that it needs to add an new todo to the list of todos.
 - `TodoUpdated` - tells the bloc that it needs to update an existing todo.
 - `TodoDeleted` - tells the bloc that it needs to remove an existing todo.